NBA Playoffs Betting: Expert Tips to Win Big

 Pick the NBA Conference Champions or NBA Champion

 Humans in general–and sports bettors in particular–love to predict the future.
 No doubt, we all know that one friend who began speculating about next year’s NBA Champion mere minutes after the Los Angeles Lakers took the 2020 title in Game 6.
 Futures bets provide an intriguing opportunity to capitalize on such predictions, and the NBA playoffs include chances to bet on both conference champions and the overall NBA champion.

 Most sportsbooks will open these futures lines well in advance of the playoffs, but it’s not too late to get in on the action even as the playoffs come to a close.
 That said, it’s worth noting that betting odds become increasingly less favorable as the event in question draws near, so placing your futures wagers early is more likely to lead to a higher payout.

 Bet on Individual Player Performances

-Prop bets offer an intriguing alternative to betting on the outcome of a game, series, or championship.
+Popularized by the NFL’s Super Bowl, prop bets offer an intriguing alternative to betting on the outcome of a game, series, or championship.
 Star players are more influential in basketball compared with most other major sports, and many players turn on their best performances during the post-season.
 This reality makes the NBA playoffs an especially exciting time to wager on individual performances.